sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Remote_Data_Sources/Integrate_with_Mobile_Backend_Services.md

 Over 25 APIs are available for immediate use in your app to provide the most popular network features.
 Writing, testing, and deploying server code is a thing of the past.
 Focus on your users and app features.

-{{% alert title="💡 Hint" color="info" %}}*ACS API support*

-Note that when new APIs are added to MBS, they may not be immediately available in the Titanium Cloud module.
+{{% alert title="💡 ACS API support" color="info" %}}Note that when new APIs are added to MBS, they may not be immediately available in the Titanium Cloud module.
 The since version listed after some APIs indicates the Titanium Mobile SDK release that included support for that API.
 (Note that the Titanium Cloud module version is not always the same as the SDK version that it ships with.){{% /alert %}}